 Use Cases.

-Where strategic foresight becomes necessary — and what it changes.
+Where strategic foresight becomes necessary — and how it works in practice.

 -